Schneider Electric's bets for the 2019 data centre industry

 We don’t believe this will stop at the regional edge.
 As the trend continues to drive momentum, it’s probable that we will begin to see smaller and more localized versions of these ‘cloud stacks’ popping up in the most unlikely of places.

 A good example might be to think about the thought process or theory behind Amazon’s choice to purchase Whole foods.
-The main driver for this was to enable them to move into the grocery retail business – but what about the choice to use their supply rooms to house local edge data centres for AWS Greengrass, or AWS software?
+The main driver for this was to enable them to move into the grocery retail business – but what about the choice to use their supply rooms to house local edge data centers for AWS Greengrass, or AWS software?
 2019 is the year when we will really see the edge creep closer to the users.

 Against this backdrop, I’ve been thinking about what we can expect for 2019 and have come up with a few other predictions.